pve-loong64-port/proxmox-backup/docs/sysadmin.rst

 Host System Administration
 ==========================

-`Proxmox Backup`_ is based on the famous Debian_ Linux distribution.
+`Proxmox Backup`_ Server is based on the famous Debian_ Linux distribution.
 This means that you have access to the entire range of Debian packages, and that the base system is well documented.
 The `Debian Administrator's Handbook`_ is available online, and provides a comprehensive introduction to the Debian operating system.

-A standard Proxmox Backup installation uses the default repositories from Debian, so you get bug fixes and security updates through that channel.
+A standard Proxmox Backup Server installation uses the default repositories from Debian, so you get bug fixes and security updates through that channel.
 In addition, we provide our own package repository to roll out all Proxmox related packages.
 This includes